 The PC is connected to the grain terminal control system PLC via Ethernet.
-Weight indicators supplied are mounted in the control panel and communicate with Ethernet as well.
+Weight indicators supplied are mounted in the control panel and communicate using Ethernet as well.
 The PLC conducts batching and weighing functions as required.
 The customized software system includes a Transfer application and a Grinding application.
 Each grain terminal control requirements is different.
 In this situation the following equipment was included in the control list within the automation system:

 Top Conveyors 1, 2 and 3